aaahardon/NLP/Five-Sigma_02_Seeking-Curve-Trade-Opportunities-Based-on-FOMC-Minutes.md

 By Group "Five Sigma"

 This blog aims to explore curve trade opportunities in U.S. Treasuries by analyzing sentiments extracted from FOMC minutes.
-Building upon the methodology outlined in our previous blog, we meticulously refined our sentiment score calculation process to address encountered challenges.
+In the first part, we meticulously refined our sentiment score calculation process to address encountered challenges building upon the methodology outlined in our previous blog.
 After experimenting with three different methods for calculating sentiment scores, we derived results suitable for regression analysis.
-Subsequently, we conducted regression analyses separately for the short and long ends of the yield curve.We elucidate the rationale behind selecting independent variables and detail how we accounted for them in our regression models using the Ordinary Least Squares methodology.
+In the second part, we conducted regression analyses separately for the short and long ends of the yield curve.We elucidate the rationale behind selecting independent variables and detail how we accounted for them in our regression models using the Ordinary Least Squares methodology.
 Additionally, we explore other variables influencing 10-year yields and conclude that sentiment scores alone may not adequately explain fluctuations in long-term yields.
 Overall, our findings suggest that while sentiment analysis proves valuable for forecasting the short end of the yield curve, additional factors beyond sentiment are crucial for comprehensively understanding and predicting movements in long-term Treasury yields.

-# Sentiment Score
+# Part I：Sentiment Score Calculation

 To construct an appropriate measurement that reflects the sentimental information behind FOMC minutes, and then makes predictions about the interest rate fluctuation indirectly, we tried 3 methods - **Keras**, **TextBlob** and **Pysentiment2** to compute polarity scores showing the sentimental tendency of the Federal Reserve on interest rate policy.